georgeabr/linux-howtos/compile-kernel-debian.md

 `sed -ri '/CONFIG_SYSTEM_TRUSTED_KEYS/s/=.+/=""/g' .config`
 8. Run `sudo make-kpkg kernel_headers`, to generate `kernel headers`.
 9. Run `sudo make-kpkg kernel_image` to generate `kernel image`.
-a.
-Install the resulting 2 packages with `dpkg -i`.
+10. Install the resulting 2 packages with `dpkg -i`.

 You can also consult this link for more information:
 <https://wiki.debian.org/BuildADebianKernelPackage>